crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 ## 14. Crust Network

-If You are using Crusst network for the purpose of the software development, research and/or the production of software documentation and technical education material You agree to be bound by specific term as follows:
+If You are using Crust network for the purpose of the software development, research and/or the production of software documentation and technical education material You agree to be bound by specific term as follows:

 You are free to use the software to gain access to and use the Crust network and to build your own network(s) and have your network interact with other networks which are also part of the Crust network.